Opportunity Equity:

 Why is opportunity equity important?

-If companies don’t provide equal access to career advancement and improve inequitable attrition rates, they will never achieve their leadership diversity goals or close their pay gaps.
+If companies don’t provide equal access to career advancement and improve inequitable attrition rates, they will never close their unadjusted pay gaps.

 White men still dominate management and leadership positions.1